top of page

 The role of the artist is to challenge “common sense,” to point out the unrecognized assumptions that underpin naïve realism and to suggest certain directions we might travel in pursuit of deeper truth.

-At the end of that article, we gave a tip of our cap to Wassily Kandinsky (1866 – 1944).
 All art forms have a fascination with alterity, the idea of the other.
 Many 20th century painters explored this idea in depth.
-Kandinsky, however, stands out as the painter who devoted his entire career to the exploration of other worlds, and who developed a tool kit and a language to help us continue that exploration.
+Wassily Kandinsky (1866 – 1944), however, stands out as a painter who devoted his entire career to the exploration of other worlds, and who developed a tool kit and a language to help us continue that exploration.

 It’s 1910 and a young Russian, Wassily Kandinsky, is starting to paint.
 Even in his earliest works, Kandinsky explores worlds that differ from the world of ordinary experience.
 Part dream, part hallucination, part fantasy, Kandinsky’s early works preserve the identity of the subject and the structure of the ground, but he makes the two nearly interchangeable, and he invests the whole with a dynamism, a palette and a perspective unlike anything we would ever call mundane.